Walker-Industries-RnD/Walker-Encrypted-Boolean-System-WEBS-/README.md

 # Walker Encrypted Boolean System (WEBS)

 ###### The Walker Encrypted Boolean System is a system focused on providing high quality boolean encryption.
 It is made to work with C# (Particularly Unity 3D) and uses a custom system to ensure high quality protection against the most common worries of encrypting bools.
-This was made for the WI Pariah Cybersecurity System and XRUIOS, Coming Soon!
+This was made for the WI Pariah Cybersecurity System (Thus the script name) and XRUIOS, Coming Soon!